GoogleCloudPlatform/genai-for-marketing/README.md

 ```

 - [`/app`](https://github.com/leiterenato/genai-demos/tree/main/demo_genai_marketing/app): Source code for demo app.
 - [`/notebooks`](https://github.com/leiterenato/genai-demos/tree/main/demo_genai_marketing/notebooks): Sample notebooks demonstrating the concepts covered in this demonstration.

 ## Demonstrations

-The following demonstrations are provided in this repository:
+In this repository, the following demonstrations are provided:

-**1. Marketing Insights**: Visualize Looker Dashboards with marketing data and create personalized marketing materials such as headlines, product descriptions, email campaigns, visuals, etc. This can help businesses to reach their target audience more effectively and improve their conversion rates.
+**Marketing Insights**: Utilize Looker Dashboards to access and visualize marketing data, enabling the creation of tailored marketing materials such as headlines, product descriptions, email campaigns, and visuals.
+These features can empower businesses to connect with their target audience more efficiently, thereby improving conversion rates.
-**2. Email Copy Generation**: Generate persuasive and engaging email messages that are designed to drive a desired outcome, such as increasing sales, generating leads, or building brand awareness.
-These emails include text and visuals.
-**3. Blog post generation**: Automatically create blog posts on a wide range of topics and in a variety of styles.
-These articles include text and visuals.
+**Audience and Insight finder**: Conversational interface that translates natural language into SQL queries.
+By offering precise insights into data, it assists businesses in making more informed decisions.
-**4. Trendspotting**: Identify emerging trends in the market by analyzing Google Trends data on a Looker Dashboard and summarizing news related to top search terms.
+**Trendspotting**: Identify emerging trends in the market by analyzing Google Trends data on a Looker Dashboard and summarizing news related to top search terms.
 This can help businesses to stay ahead of the competition and to develop products and services that meet the needs of their customers.
-**5. Audience and Insight finder**: Create a conversational interface with data by translating from natural language to SQL queries.
-This can help businesses to make better decisions by providing them with insights into their data accurately.
-**6. Content Search**: Improve the search experience for enterprise users with Gen App Builder.
+**Content Search**: Improve the search experience for enterprise users with Gen App Builder.
 This can help businesses to find the information they need more quickly and easily.
-**7. Image Generation**: Create realistic images from text descriptions.
-This can be used for a variety of purposes, such as creating product mockups, generating marketing materials, or creating custom artwork.
-**8. Text Generation**: Create a variety of text content, such as blog posts, articles, and product descriptions.
-This can help businesses to save time and money on content creation, and it can also help them to produce higher-quality content.
+**Content Generation**: Craft compelling and captivating email content, website articles, social media updates, and assets for PMax, all aimed at achieving specific goals such as boosting sales, gathering leads, or enhancing brand recognition.
+This encompasses both textual and visual elements.
+**Workspace integration**: Transfer the assets you've generated earlier to Workspace.

 ## Notebooks

-The following notebooks were created to elucidate the concepts discussed in the demonstration from this repository:
+The notebooks listed below were developed to explain the concepts exposed in this repository:
-- [Getting Started](https://github.com/leiterenato/genai-demos/blob/main/demo_genai_marketing/notebooks/1_environment_setup.ipynb) (1_environment_setup.ipynb): This notebook is part of the deployment guide and helps with dataset preparation.
+- [Getting Started](/notebooks/1_environment_setup.ipynb) (1_environment_setup.ipynb): This notebook is part of the deployment guide and helps with dataset preparation.
-- [Data Q&A with PaLM API (Codey) and GoogleSQL](https://github.com/leiterenato/genai-demos/blob/main/demo_genai_marketing/notebooks/data_qa_with_sql.ipynb) (data_qa_with_sql.ipynb): Translate questions using natural language to GoogleSQL to interact with BigQuery.
+- [Data Q&A with PaLM API and GoogleSQL](/notebooks/data_qa_with_sql.ipynb) (data_qa_with_sql.ipynb): Translate questions using natural language to GoogleSQL to interact with BigQuery.
-- [News summarization with LangChain agents and Vertex AI PaLM text models](https://github.com/leiterenato/genai-demos/blob/main/demo_genai_marketing/notebooks/news_summarization_langchain_palm.ipynb) (news_summarization_langchain_palm.ipynb): Summarize news articles related to top search terms using LangChain agents and the ReAct concept.
+- [News summarization with LangChain agents and Vertex AI PaLM text models](/notebooks/news_summarization_langchain_palm.ipynb) (news_summarization_langchain_palm.ipynb): Summarize news articles related to top search terms using LangChain agents and the ReAct concept.
-- [News summarization with PaLM API](https://github.com/leiterenato/genai-demos/blob/main/demo_genai_marketing/notebooks/simple_news_summarization.ipynb) (simple_news_summarization.ipynb): News summarization related to top search terms using the PaLM API.
+- [News summarization with PaLM API](/notebooks/simple_news_summarization.ipynb) (simple_news_summarization.ipynb): News summarization related to top search terms using the PaLM API.

 The following additional (external) notebooks provide supplementary information on the concepts discussed in this repository: